Do you wish to adopt a Cockerdale (Patterdale x Cocker Spaniel) dog breed? If yes, this article is for you.

 The Cocker Spaniel and Patterdale Terrier are two distinct dogs with varying temperaments.
-Much unlike the Cocker Spaniel that is soft and friendly, the Patterdale Terrier is feisty and unsociable – except in properly trained in the puppy age, they can become sociable.
+Much unlike the Cocker Spaniel, which is soft and friendly, the Patterdale Terrier is feisty and unsociable – except in properly trained at puppy age, they can become sociable.

-However, with crossbreeds, you just never can tell which of the traits your dog would inherit.
+However, with crossbreeds, you can never tell which of the traits your dog will inherit.
 Even within the same litter of Cockerdale, you will find pups with different characteristics and temperaments.

 To prick your imagination a little bit, you are likely to end up with a pet who is either soft and aggressive or loving and unsociable.

 Provided you are comfortable with any of the characteristics of either the Cocker Spaniel or the Patterdale Terrier, this breed would be perfect for you.

 Speaking of the characteristics of its parent’s breed, let’s talk a walk down memory lane on the ancestry of the Cockerdale.